-No littering is no joke!
+No littering is no joke.
 Litter can make your surroundings look dirty and unkempt.
-It can also be harmful to the environment, as it takes a long time for materials like plastic to decompose.
-If you want to keep your city clean, then do not litter!
+It can also harm the environment, as it takes a long time for materials like plastic to decompose.
+If you want to keep your city clean, then do not litter.
 This article will explore why littering should not happen and what you can do about it.

-The first reason why no littering should happen is that it makes your surroundings look dirty.
+No littering should happen first because it makes your surroundings look dirty.
 Trash that no one picks up can stick around, get blown into the street, or end up in waterways where animals may eat them.
-This can be harmful to their health and bad for our air quality which we breathe every day!
-If you want a clean community does not let anyone throw trash on the ground wherever they are at the time.
+This can harm their health and bad for the air quality we breathe daily!
+If you want a clean community, do not let anyone throw trash on the ground wherever they are at the time.

-What else will make people follow this rule?
-Well, there are consequences when someone litters!
+What will make people follow this rule?
+Well, there are consequences when someone litters.
 You might have seen signs of “No Littering” with some finely written under it if caught doing so by an officer.
-There is no excuse to Litter.
+There is no excuse for Litter.
 There are trash cans everywhere nowadays.
 So no littering should not happen because there are consequences and a clean community is what we all want.

 Littering is a type of pollution, and it has several negative impacts.
 There are two main types of Litter:

-- Institutional littering- mainly from public places such as schools, hospitals, government buildings.
-Litter results in a loss of natural habitat for animals to live in.
-It also causes the deaths of animals that either consume or get trapped by the litter or it can cut off air flow and lead to suffocation.
+- Institutional littering- mainly from public places such as schools, hospitals, and government buildings.
+Litter results in a loss of natural habitats for animals to live in.
+It also causes the deaths of animals that either consume or get trapped by the litter or can cut off airflow and lead to suffocation.

 If one piece of Litter gets washed into the ocean, it seems like a small problem.
 However, that little bit can grow into something much bigger.
 For example, if plastics are not disposed of correctly and end up in waterways, they will naturally degrade over time which causes them to break down into smaller pieces.